The Evidence Pointing to Hal Finney Helping Nick Szabo Create Bitcoin

 Conclusion

-Nick Szabo is more than likely Satoshi Nakamoto, but parts of the journey are argued as difficult by some without behind-the-scenes help.
-Based on Finney being the second Bitcoin user, their friendship/Bit gold collaboration and coincidences with Dorian Nakamoto, it is a very reasonable theory that Finney helped Szabo create Bitcoin.
+My research points to Nick Szabo likely being Satoshi Nakamoto, but parts of the journey are argued as difficult by some without behind-the-scenes help.
+Based on Finney being the second Bitcoin user, their friendship/Bit gold collaboration, and coincidences with Dorian Nakamoto, it is a somewhat reasonable theory that Finney helped Szabo create Bitcoin.